NATIVE AMERICAN CASES

 If

-you have contacted the Non-IV-D tribe’s administrative office, court, social
+have contacted the Non-IV-D tribe’s administrative office, court, social service,

-service, or child support agency and the tribe will not reciprocate establish
+or child support agency and the tribe will not reciprocate establish or

-or modification efforts, document your efforts in a detailed narrative on the
+modification efforts, document your efforts in a detailed narrative on the case

 information and review the case at a later date for any changes in the NCP’s